threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 In this section, we show the necessary steps to publish the Docker image to the Docker Hub.

-To do so, we need to create an account as well as an access token.
+To do so, we need to create an account and an access token.
 Then we will build the Docker image and push it to the Docker Hub.

 ***

 ## Create Account and Access Token

 To be able to push Docker images to the Docker Hub, you obviously need to create a Docker Hub account!
-This is very easy and please note that there are so many amazing documentation on Docker online.
-If you're lost, make the most of your favorite search engine and find a way out of the blue.
+This is very easy and note that there are many great tutorials online about Docker.

-Here are the steps to create an account and an access token.
+Here are the steps to create an account and an access token:

 * Go to the [Docker Hub](https://hub.docker.com/)
 * Click `Register` and follow the steps given by Docker